 For many English learners, articles are one of the most difficult things to remember!
-Even more confusing, it is not ALWAYS necessary to use an article in English.
+Articles are confusing because it’s not always necessary to use an article in English.

-Sometimes it’s easier to remember when NOT to use something, instead of trying to memorize when to use something.
+This lesson is about when NOT to use the definite article the.
+Sometimes it’s easier to remember when NOT to use something instead of trying to memorize when to use something!

 Here are some situations in which you don’t need to use the.